imatularyan/food-menu/README.md

 # Menu

-You can check live version: https://restromenu.netlify.app/
+Click to see live version: https://restromenu.netlify.app/